 For the retrieved physical hardware assets, there are also software assets that can be “re-harvested” and redistributed to further save money.
 But this is just the start of the art of the software asset management (SAM) possible.
 Expect to read more about this in a future ITAM blog.

-This blog has taken a focused route through what can be done to improve ITAM without an ITAM tool (and perhaps even an ITSM tool).
+Until now, we have focused on what can be done to improve ITAM without an ITAM tool (and perhaps even an ITSM tool).
 There’s, of course, more that can be done – with and without fit-for-purpose tooling – but, hopefully, this has you thinking about how your organization can start to take control of its IT assets.